Session 13

 4

-create operations for X-lists that we could implement over
+create operations for X-lists that we could implement

-flat lists using map
+over flat lists using map and apply.

-.
 The

 mutual recursion pattern